solodev/cloud-documentation/src/Groups/Add User Group/index.md

 ## Confirm

-Once you have completed all the fields, click **Add** to create your group.
+Once you have completed all the fields, click **Add** to create the group.

 !!!Note:
 The group build process may take several minutes to complete after clicking the **Add** button.
 Do not close or quit your browser during this process.